QUANTITATIVE APTITUDE QUESTIONS AND ANSWERS

 Ans. c

-9. To stamp a mark on an envelope to show that the cost of
+9. To stamp a mark on an envelope to show that the cost of posting it has been paid

 a) post b) frank c)tax d) franc